List of The Flash characters

 The Flash is an American television series developed by Greg Berlanti, Andrew Kreisberg, and Geoff Johns, based on the DC Comics character the Flash.
-The series premiered on The CW television network in the United States on October 7, 2014, and has concluded its eighth season.
+The series premiered on The CW television network in the United States on October 7, 2014, and ran for nine seasons until May 24, 2023.
 The series is a spin-off from Arrow, and set in the same fictional universe.

-The following is a list of characters who have appeared in the television series.
+The following is a list of characters who have appeared in the series.
 Many of the characters appearing in the series are based on DC Comics characters.